MichaelCurrin/learn-to-code/en/topics/web_dev/HTML/url_query_parameters.md

 # URL query parameters
-> Also known as search parameters

 ## What are URL parameters?

-URL parameters are a way of sending data to a webpage using the URL - typically when sending data when responding to a form or doing a search.
+URL query parameters, or "search parameters" are form values in the URL when submitting data - typically when sending data when responding to a form or doing a search.

 Example of URL parameters: